 *pssst: You can save $10 off your Diane Kroe order with promo code HANNAH10

-I’m not going to lie, I had a few concerns about cruising, but after my Viking River Cruise I can officially say I’m a fan.
-So is my mom.
-In fact, we loved it so much that we’re both already eyeing other Viking River cruise routes with thoughts towards the future.
+I’m not going to lie, I had a few concerns about cruising, but after my Viking River Cruise I can officially say I’m a fan and so is my mom.
+As someone who travels for a living, I found this type of travel to be incredibly relaxing but still rewarding in all that I managed to see and do.
+After so many independent and self-planned trips, it was really nice to have things organized and taken care of for me.
+It felt like a real vacation and was a great experience to share with my mom.
+In fact, my mom and I loved our Viking River cruise so much that we’re both already eyeing other Viking routes with thoughts towards the future.